AndrewJBateman/mevn-stack-notes/README.md

 ## :clipboard: Status & To-Do List

-* Status: Working & deployed.
-Do not update frontend to Vue 3, Bootstrap not compatible with Vue 3.
-Don't update Axios or you have to add a lot of strange (AxiosPromise) return types
+* Status: Working & deployed.Don't update Axios or you have to add a lot of strange (AxiosPromise) return types.
-* To-Do: Consider alternative to Bootstrap to make app lighter & update to Vue 3.
+* To-Do: Fix Websocket error.
+Consider alternative to Bootstrap to make app lighter - Tailwind

 ## :clap: Inspiration